 Welcome to the Women's Health Clinic of the Knox County Health Department.
-Our clinics provide confidential services to residents of Knox County regardless of age, sex, income, race, disability or marital status.
+We provide confidential services to residents of Knox County regardless of age, sex, income, race, disability or marital status.

 Fees are based on income and family size, but no one will be denied services because of inability to pay.
-All East Tennessee TennCare plans are accepted for services, and payment plan schedules are available for women who are not TennCare eligible.
+All East Tennessee TennCare plans are accepted for services as well as private insurance plans, and payment plan schedules are available for women who are not insured.
 Proof of income is required at each visit to qualify for discounted services.

 The Women's Health Clinic provides the following services: